mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 Because of this, the state can't be a property of a class nor a local function of your function.
 It has to be a argument of the function that you pass down as you traverse the tree.
 In other words it's the stack's state.
 - Here are examples of things you may need to pass down depending on the question:
     - The _previous actions_ you took, e.g. Jumped 2, then jumped 3.
 Your helper function should take that as an array of previous jumps `[2,3]`
-    - The _sum_ of previous jumps, e.g. jumped 8.
-You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps as `8`.
+    - The _sum_ of previous jumps, e.g. jumped 5.
+You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps as `5`.
     - Other sophisticated problems may require you to pass more complex variables down your path.
 ## Under what conditions do I stop tree traversal?
 What do I return (or do — in case of a Void function)?

 ### Jump StairCase
 Under what condition(s) does your tree not grow / hit a leaf / end a path / terminate progression return something that's not recursive itself.
 Example:
 - End if reached the top of the stairs.
-Or end if you jumped passed the targeted stair.
-Example:

 ```swift
 if totalJumpSum == targetSum { return 1 }